bossleanne/Data-Analytics-projects/README.md

 --apluslab \
 --perfume-recommender \
 \
-`apluslab` is a project where boost my websit to top rank at google 1st page within 3 weeks.\
+`apluslab` is a project where I boosted my website to the top ranking on the first page of Google in three weeks.\
 `perfume-recommender` is a recommender based based on natural language processing from scratch, including web scraping, data enginnering, bag of words, and different recommender rules.